15. What Every Tier Wants (Exec to Supplier)

 One review format that surfaces gaps early

-Run a short cross-tier interface review against one shared contract sheet — not a status update, a contract-quality check:
+Run a short cross-tier interface review against one shared contract sheet — one page listing what each tier needs and delivers each week, with a named owner per row.
+Not a status update: a contract-quality check:

 Skip long debate.
 Focus on interface quality, owner assignment, and dated closure commitments.
-The meeting produces a short delta note: gaps found, gaps owned, gaps closed.
-That note is the input to next week's check.
+The meeting produces a short gap record: gaps found, gaps owned, gaps closed.
+That record is the input to next week's check.

 Escalation becomes cleaner